 Revenue.
 We had total revenues of \$7.1 million for the period from May 6, 2004 to December 31, 2004.
 Revenue consists primarily of the room, food and beverage and other revenues from The Lodge at Sonoma and the Courtyard Midtown East for the periods subsequent to our acquisition dates of October 27, 2004 and November 19, 2004, respectively.
 Revenues are also included for the post acquisition period for our other four acquisitions, completed during the last two weeks of 2004.
 The average occupancy of our hotels was 67.9% for the periods subsequent to acquisition.
 The hotels collectively achieved an ADR of \$184.22 and RevPAR of \$125.02, respectively, for the periods subsequent to acquisition.
-Our full year 2004 pro forma revenues, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio, the Vail Marriott Mountain Resort & Spa and the Oak Brook Hills Marriott Resort on January 1, 2004, were \$305.2 million.
+Our full year 2004 pro forma revenues, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa on January 1, 2004, were \$281.8 million and pro forma RevPAR was \$99.00.

 Hotel operating expenses.
 Our hotel operating expenses totaled \$6.2 million for the period from May 6, 2004 to December 31, 2004.
 Hotel operating expenses consist primarily of operating expenses of The Lodge at Sonoma and the Courtyard Midtown East for the periods subsequent to our acquisition dates of October 27, 2004 and November 19, 2004, respectively.
 Operating expenses are also included for the post acquisition period of our other four 2004 acquisitions, which were completed during the last two weeks of 2004.
-Our 2004 pro forma hotel operating expenses, which assumes we acquired the initial seven hotels, the Capital Hotel Investment Portfolio, the Vail Marriott Mountain Resort & Spa and the Oak Brook Hills Marriott Resort on January 1, 2004, are \$242.5 million.
-Our 2004 pro forma hotel operating expenses include annual straight-line ground rent relating to three of our initial hotels of \$8.2 million, which consists of \$6.9 million of non-cash ground rent expense and \$1.3 million of cash expense in annual contractual ground rent.
+Our 2004 pro forma hotel operating expenses, which assumes we acquired the initial seven hotels, the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa on January 1, 2004, are \$223.2 million.
+Our 2004 pro forma hotel operating expenses include annual straightline ground rent relating to three of our initial hotels of \$8.2 million, which consists of \$6.9 million of non-cash ground rent expense and \$1.3 million of cash expense in annual contractual ground rent.

 Depreciation and amortization expense.
 Our depreciation and amortization expense totaled \$1.1 million for the period from May 6, 2004 to December 31, 2004.
 Depreciation and amortization is recorded on our hotels for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
 The furniture, fixtures and equipment depreciable lives are less than one year for the Courtyard Midtown East, the Courtyard Fifth Avenue and the Bethesda Marriott Suites since these hotels will undergo significant renovations in 2006.
-Our 2004 pro forma depreciation expense, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio, the Vail Marriott Mountain Resort & Spa and the Oak Brook Hills Marriott Resort on January 1, 2004, is \$33.1 million, which reflects the use of actual depreciation lives assigned to the assets in purchase accounting.
+Our 2004 pro forma depreciation expense, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa on January 1, 2004, is \$30.3 million, which reflects the use of actual depreciation lives assigned to the assets in purchase accounting.